 The financial assets have a tenor of between 1 to 6 months.
-They are carried at amortised cost which approximates their fair values (Level 2) due to their short-term nature where the effect of discounting is immaterial.
-The financial assets bear on average interest rate was 3.78% (2022: 4.27%) per annum.
+They are carried at amortised cost which approximate their fair values (Level 2) due to their short-term nature where the effect of discounting is immaterial.
+The financial assets bear on average interest rate of 3.38% (2023: 3.78%) per annum.